 Programs We Offer!

 The dynamic faculty in the Department of Arts & Education provides students with a variety of university programs in preparation for further studies.
 The choice of degree completion or transferring to another institution after one or two years of study is available to students.
-Students can complete their degrees on campus in any of the three University Studies programs, Bachelor of Arts, Education and Social Work.

 The priority of the Arts & Education Department is to ensure quality education and teaching effectiveness in a learning environment that emphasizes student-teacher contact, both in and out of the classroom.